IRS & Treasury to Crack Down on Basis Shifting Among Complex Partnerships

 The last piece of guidance released was a Revenue Ruling establishing that certain related-party partnership transactions involving basis shifting lack economic substance, which would support the IRS in audits and litigation that challenge whether these transactions violate the codified economic substance doctrine.

-The larger focus on large and complex pass-through entities
+The greater focus on large and complex pass-through entities

 This latest guidance from the Treasury and IRS reflects the Biden Administration’s overarching priority of addressing tax accountability among large corporations.
 The Treasury Department has previously referenced making other proposed reforms to the tax code, such as closing the carried interest, estate and gift tax, and life insurance loopholes.
 Treasury Secretary Janet Yellen said on the matter, “Treasury and the IRS are focused on addressing high-end tax abuse from all angles, and the proposed rules released today will increase tax fairness and reduce the deficit.”
 Additionally, earlier this year, the IRS used Inflation Reduction Act funds to establish a new unit within its Large Business and International division with more than 3,700 positions dedicated exclusively to investigating large business partnerships.
 IRS Commissioner Danny Werfel explained, “We are honing in on areas where we believe non-compliance among our wealthiest filers has proliferated over the last decade of IRS budget cuts, and pass-throughs are high on our list of concerns.”